The Best Multiple Sclerosis (MS) Symptom Tracker App for Patients

 Cause of Multiple Sclerosis

-Those patients who have had a viral infection (Epstein- Barr or human herpesvirus 6) is more susceptible in getting MS. Aside from that, women are more likely to get MS than men, studies show.
+Those patients who have had a viral infection (Epstein-Barr or human herpesvirus 6) are more susceptible to getting MS. Aside from that, women are more likely to get MS than men, studies show.

-Smokers also have a higher risk in having Multiple Sclerosis.
-There are also studies that show how vitamin D helps in strengthening the immune system.
-This, in turn, protects the body from having MS, so lower levels of vitamin D in the system places the person in higher risk in acquiring the disorder.
+Smokers also have a higher risk of having Multiple Sclerosis.
+Some studies show how vitamin D helps in strengthening the immune system.
+This, in turn, protects the body from having MS, so lower levels of vitamin D in the system place the person in a higher risk of acquiring the disorder.

-With all of these mentioned, it still boils down to the relationship of the brain and immune system.
+With all of these mentioned, it still boils down to the relationship between the brain and the immune system.
 Researchers suggest that the body’s immune system may mistake normal neurons for foreign ones.

 The early signs